To provide a love and respect for the arts and a safe space to enjoy, grow, be challenged, express yourself, connect with and support the community.

 We embrace everyone’s individuality, self-expression and personal growth.
 We aim to accept and support others in the arts community and welcome our studio to people of all different backgrounds.

-We are primarily a recreational performing arts studio, as well as offer the option to train at an elite level, through KleinDance Arts Academy.
+We are primarily a recreational performing arts studio, as well as offer the option to train at an elite level.
 Multiple lessons per week and private lessons are advised to provide the accelerated level of training for a student and artist that wants to dedicate their time to the performing arts.
 Ultimately, we aim to provide high quality classes, with a feeling of home.

 Originally from Santa Maria, CA, Irene Kleinbauer has trained in ballet, modern, jazz, hip-hop, tap, social dance, ballroom, and many ethnic dance styles.
 She has been privileged to work with Invertigo Dance Theatre, BodyCurrent, and artists, such as Laura Karlin, Debbie Lush, Gerald Casel, Lorin Johnson, Marco Cruz, Chelsea Braverman, Sophie Monat, Andrew Vaca, Keith Johnson, and Michael Blake.